 Furthermore, flower symbolism features across many different areas of traditional and contemporary Japanese culture.
 Japanese flowers can be seen in art prints , literature, poetry, films, and songs.
 You can also find it on a vast array of consumer goods, including (amongst many other things): kimonos, tableware, kokeshi dolls, stationery, origami paper, parasols, fans, and accessories.

 Learn More About Japanese Flower Meanings

-If you would like to see examples, we have hundreds of authentic Japanese goods, many of which reflect the crucial role of flower symbolism in Japanese culture.
+If you would like to see examples, we have hundreds of authentic Japanese goods and gifts, many of which reflect the crucial role of flower symbolism in Japanese culture.

 Alternatively, you can find out more about hanakotoba and ikebana in Hanakotoba, a Japanese Secret Language Using Flowers by The Language Journal.